Peter Balakian

-Peter Balakian (born June 13, 1951) is an Armenian-American poet, prose writer, and scholar.
+Peter Balakian (born June 13, 1951) is an American poet, prose writer, and scholar.
 He is the author of many books including the 2016 Pulitzer prize winning book of poems Ozone Journal, the memoir Black Dog of Fate, winner of the PEN/Albrand award in 1998 and The Burning Tigris: The Armenian Genocide and America's Response, winner of the 2005 Raphael Lemkin Prize and a New York Times best seller (October 2003).
 Both prose books were New York Times Notable Books.
 Since 1980 he has taught at Colgate University where he is the Donald M and Constance H Rebar Professor of the Humanities in the department of English and Director of Creative Writing.

 Early life

-Peter Balakian, son of physician and sports medicine inventor Gerard Balakian and Arax Aroosian Balakian was born in Teaneck New Jersey and grew up there and in Tenafly, New Jersey.
+Peter Balakian, son of physician and sports medicine inventor Gerard Balakian and Arax Aroosian Balakian who holds a B.A. in Chemistry from Bucknell University and worked for Ciba-Geigy Pharmaceutical Company before her marriage.
+Balakian was born in Teaneck New Jersey and grew up there and in Tenafly, New Jersey.
 He attended Tenafly public schools, graduated from Englewood School For Boys (now Dwight Englewood School).
 He earned a B.A. from Bucknell University, and M.A. from NYU, and a Ph.D. in American Civilization from Brown University.

 At Bucknell, Balakian studied with the poet and novelist Jack Wheatcroft.
 He taught for two years at the Dwight-Englewood School where he met his lifetime friend, the poet Bruce Smith with whom he founded the poetry journal Graham House Review (1979–96).
 In 1976 Balakian began his doctoral studies in the American Civilization Program at Brown University where he wrote his dissertation on the poet Theodore Roethke under the direction of Hyatt H. Waggoner and David Hirsch.
 His dissertation was later published as Theodore Roethke's Far Fields (LSU 1989).
 He joined the faculty at Colgate University in 1980 where he has taught in the English department since; he was co-founder of the Creative Writing Program and has been the director of the program since 2002.
 He is the Donald M. and Constance H. Rebar Professor of the Humanities in the department of English.
 He was also the first director of Colgate's Center for Ethics and World Societies in 1999.
 In 2019 he received Colgate's Jerome Balmuth Distinguished Teaching Award.